LineIntegralx/Lab4_LynnAriss_TamaraFakih/README.md

 ## 🧭 Project Overview

 The **School Management System** is a desktop application built with **Python** and **PyQt5/Tkinter** that provides an intuitive interface for managing academic data in a school or university setting.
+Our interface was specifically designed for the American University of Beirut (AUB).
 It allows administrators, teachers, or staff to efficiently **create, manage, and organize** information about **students, instructors, and courses** — all in one place, with an easy-to-use graphical user interface.

 The system demonstrates **full-stack desktop application development** in Python, combining: